llogan382/loganwebdev/_posts/going-deep-nodejs.md

 For that reason, Node.js is important.
 After learning some backend concepts, it may be a worthwhile exercise to implement some backend work (Im thinking API's, etc) into another language like Java or Go.

+These are some notes I took away from taking a course by **Kyle Simpson**, author of the book *You don't know JS*.

 ## What is Node?

 Let's take this moment and say, node.js is NOT just *Javascript on the server*.
 The question starts before that, and one must take a step backwards to look at the big picture: What is a server?
 And what are the requirements of a server when working with web-based frameworks?